 C. Water Wisely: Rain Gardens 101

 Will a rain garden work in my yard?
 Shari Kondrup, Brick Township Municipal Utilities Authority’s Source Water Outreach and Education Coordinator, will explain the basics of designing and installing a rain garden at home.

-Got grass?
-Richard McCoy, owner of Richard A. McCoy Horticultural Services, will share his tips for growing healthy turf organically and replacing turf areas with native plantings.
+How can I go organic in my yard?
+Richard McCoy, owner of Richard A. McCoy Horticultural Services, will share his tips for organic land care, including how to grow healthy turf organically and replace high-maintenance lawn areas with native plantings.

 E. Minimize Risks When Managing Pests: Using Integrated Pest Management in Your Yard